B1acB1rd/Beans-shaft-detector/README.md

 ### Training

-If you wish to retrain the model, use the TRAIN.PY script (not detailed here).
+If you wish to retrain the model, use the TRAIN.PY script.
 Make sure to prepare your dataset according to YOLO format.

 ## Results